 The Comprehensive Nuclear Test Ban Treaty Opens for Signatures

 After two years of negotiations, the Comprehensive Nuclear Test Ban Treaty (CTBT) opened for signature at the United Nations.
 The treaty banned nuclear explosions of any kind, including for weapons tests.
-But the CTBT is not yet legally binding because not all the required countries—including China, India, Pakistan, and the United States—have signed or ratified it in their home countries.
-Even so, most countries with nuclear weapons—including the Soviet Union and later Russia, the United Kingdom, and the United States—have not conducted nuclear tests since the early 1990s.
+But the CTBT is not yet legally binding because not all the required countries — including China, India, Pakistan, and the United States — have ratified, or approved it.
+Despite this, most countries with nuclear weapons — including the United Kingdom, the Soviet Union, and later Russia, and the United States — have not conducted nuclear tests since the early 1990s.

 The flag of the International Atomic Energy Agency (IAEA) flies in front of the Vienna headquarters.